-The curing process consists of an exothermic reaction achieved by either having the epoxy resins to react with themselves (catalytic homopolymerisation) or through cross-linking with a hardener.
-The result of the curing process will create epoxy plastics, with unique adhesion, durability, resistance and versatility.
+The curing process consists of an exothermic reaction achieved by either having the epoxy resins to react with themselves (catalytic homo-polymerisation) or through cross-linking with a hardener.
+The result of the curing process will create epoxy thermoset polymers, with unique adhesion, durability, resistance and versatility.

-Depending on the desired outcome, epoxy resins can be blended in different grades.
-It is also possible to mix in additives, plasticisers or fillers, determining the final properties as well as their final use.
+Depending on the desired outcome, different types of epoxy resins can be blended.
+It is also possible to mix in additives, plasticisers or fillers to modulate the final properties for specific uses.

 Did you know?